 He also watched closely for developments that would allow teachers to utilise and take advantage of artificial intelligence in teaching and learning.

 Pedacomp’s “Using Microsoft and Google’s “Breakthrough” FREE Artificial Intelligence (AI) apps to assist students with hearing, visual, and reading problems or disabilities” workshops.

 That time arrived in 2020.
-Enormous strides had been made in webinar and Internet learning during the COVID crisis, and huge advances had occurred in Deep Learning, Neural Networked, Self-Teaching Artificial Intelligence systems, unimaginable only one year before.
-And among those advances were easy-to-use free interfaces, available on the web, which placed these enormously powerful resources at the disposal of teachers in a form they could easily use.
+Enormous strides had been made in webinar and Internet learning during the COVID crisis, and huge advances, unimaginable only one year before had occurred in Deep Learning, Neural Networked, Self-Teaching Artificial Intelligence systems.
+Among those advances were easy-to-use free Artificial Intelligence systems interfaces, available on the web, which placed these enormously powerful resources at the disposal of teachers in a form they could easily use.

-In December 2020 Pedacomp conducted a pilot of their new “Microsoft and Google Artificial Intelligence apps” workshops in NSW, Victoria and Queensland, and, with the pilot receiving very positive feedback, in 2021 implemented the full program for all teachers and schools across Australia and New Zealand.
+In December 2020 Pedacomp conducted a pilot of the new “Microsoft and Google Artificial Intelligence apps” workshops in NSW, Victoria and Queensland, and, with the pilot receiving positive feedback, in 2021 implemented the full program for all teachers and schools across Australia and New Zealand.

 In April 2022 in accordance with its new emphasis on the use of artificial intelligence in assisting teachers to assist special education needs students, Pedacomp changed its name to Special Education Australia.